syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 ## HTML Header and Footer

-You can set Html string as header and footer when converting HTML to PDF, utilize the **HtmlHeader** and **HtmlFooter** properties in the [BlinkConverterSettings](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.BlinkConverterSettings.html) class.
-Please refer to the following code example.
+When converting HTML to PDF, you have the option to set an HTML string as both the header and footer.
+To do this, make use of the **HtmlHeader** and **HtmlFooter** properties within the [BlinkConverterSettings](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.BlinkConverterSettings.html) class.

 {% tabs %}